philipwalton/blog/articles/2015-12-05-why-im-excited-about-native-css-variables.md

 CSS preprocessors are fantastic tools, but their variables are static and lexically scoped.
 Native CSS variables, on the other hand, are an entirely different kind of variable: they're dynamic, and they're scoped to the DOM.
 In fact, I think it's confusing to call them variables at all.
 They're actually CSS properties, which gives them an entirely different set of capabilities and allows them to solve an entirely different set of problems.

 In this article I'm going to discuss some of the things you can do with CSS custom properties that you can't do with preprocessor variables.
-I'll also demo some of the new design patterns that custom properties will enable.
+I'll also demo some of the new design patterns that custom properties enable.
 Finally, I'll discuss why I think in the future we'll most likely use preprocessor variables and custom properties together, to leverage the best of both worlds.

 <div class="Callout">

 **Note:** this article is *not* an introduction to CSS custom properties.
-If you've never heard of them or are unfamiliar with how they work, you should quickly [read up](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) before continuing.
+If you've never heard of them or are unfamiliar with how they work, I'd recommend [getting yourself acquainted](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) first.

 </div>

 ## The limitations of preprocessor variables

-Before continuing, I want to stress that I actually really like CSS preprocessors, and I use them on all my projects.
+Before continuing, I want to stress that I really do like CSS preprocessors, and I use them in all my projects.
 Preprocessors can do some pretty amazing things, and even if you know they ultimately just spit out raw CSS, they can still feel magical at times.

 That being said, like any tool, they have their limitations, and sometimes the appearance of dynamic power can make those limitations surprising, especially to new users.